Importance of Hydrosphere - Definition, Components, FAQs

 Here are some of key points about hydrosphere-

 • Earth is the only planet where life is possible because of the availability of life sources such as water, atmosphere, and land.
-Of all the life sources water is present for over more than 71% of the area.
-Because of this reason Earth is known as a Blue planet.
+Of all the life sources water is present for more than 71% of the area.
+Because of this reason, Earth is known as a Blue planet.

-example- mountains, oceans are natural abiotic components of the environment, and plants, animals are the biotic components of the environment.
+example- mountains and oceans are natural abiotic components of the environment, and plants, and animals are the biotic components of the environment.

 • Dividing the Earth’s environment into biotic and abiotic components is one way to understand Earth’s Diversity.
 However, understanding Earth concerning its physical features gives a better insight into the overlap and interaction between biotic and abiotic components of the Earth.